 Has Thailand been easy to travel around?

 With regards to traveling while I’m here, weekdays have been pretty hectic.
 With eighteen classes a week, there’s a lot of prep work involved.
 The weekends, however, are mine to enjoy.
 Being so close to Chiang Mai it’s easy to pop up there for a weekend and Lampang is surrounded by national parks and stunning temples so there are endless options for day-tripping.
 In October I’ve three weeks off for the mid-year break so am planning to head down south and finally get my island fix then.
 I also get numerous long weekends and national holidays to explore nearby regions and cities.
 Next month (July) we have five and four-day weekends consecutively so I’m planning trips to both Chiang Rai and Nan.
 When it comes to actually getting around, buses and trains are reliable and frequent, but slow.
 I have rented a scooter which has made life much easier.
 I use this day-to-day as public transport within Lampang isn’t an option and also for tripping at the weekends, but it’s entirely optional.
-I have friends who take the Thai equivalent of uber everywhere instead and it’s super cheap.
+There is a Thai version of Uber that my friends used because its very cheap.

 What advice would you give to people considering making the move to Thailand?